Afghanistan War Cost, Timeline and Economic Impact

 Trump campaigned on withdrawing completely.
 But that strategy would allow the Taliban and terrorists to fill the void.
 As a result, his strategy is not very different from that of his predecessors.

 Afghan troops are fighting a resurgence of the Taliban and the Islamic State group.
+In 2017, the Taliban controlled 45 percent of Afghanistan.
+That's more than any other time since 2001.
 There are 9,800 Americans there as part of the 13,000-troop international force.

 Afghanistan War Costs Summary Table (in billions)